mmvergara/react-firebase-auth-template/README.md

 ## What you need to know

-- `/router/index.tsx` is where you declare your routes
+- `/router/index.tsx` is where you declare and manage your routes
 - `/context/AuthContext.tsx` is where you can find the `useUser` hook
   - This hook gives you access to the `user` object from Firebase Auth globally
 - `/Providers.tsx` is where you can add more `providers` or `wrappers`